OlivierLD/raspberry-coffee/NMEA-mux-WebUI/small-server-extended/README.md

 It can also use a TCP forwarder (see the `yaml` files for details), making the data it reads available to other softs, like OpenCPN or SeaWi for example (those 2 guys understand vanilla NMEA).

+### How it works, architecture summary
+- The UI pings the cache - using REST - to get all the data.
+This is done in `ajax.manager.js`.
+- The listeners, events and topics are defined in `pub.sub.js`.
+- The event subscriptions are defined in the HML page.
+When a subscribed event is published by `ajax.manager.js` and `pub.sub.js` are received in the HTML page, that takes care of updating the corresponding visual components with the valuye (payload of the received event).

 #### Another quick example (for small screens in this case)
 Start the NMEA-Multiplexer:
 ```